KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Example of one formula inside of formulas xml.

 3. Select a function and enter a calculated member/set name and click on “Ok”.
-A dialog for arguments defintion will show up, as shown in :numref:`argumentdefdialog`.
+A dialog for arguments defintion will show up, as shown in the following figure.
 This is made up of the following elements:

 - (a) selected function name,
 - (b) function description,